kubernetes/website/content/en/blog/_posts/2018-08-03-make-kubernetes-production-grade-anywhere.md

 This article is directed at on-premise Kubernetes deployments on a hypervisor or bare-metal platform, facing finite backing resources compared to the expansibility of the major public clouds.
 However, some of these recommendations may also be useful in a public cloud if budget constraints limit the resources you choose to consume.

 A single node bare-metal Minikube deployment may be cheap and easy, but is not production grade.
-Conversely, you’re not likely to achieve Google’s Borg experience in a retail store, branch office, or edge location -- nor are you likely to need it.
+Conversely, you’re not likely to achieve Google’s Borg experience in a retail store, branch office, or edge location, nor are you likely to need it.

-This blog offers some guidance on achieving a production-worthy Kubernetes deployment, even when dealing with some resource constraints.
+This blog offers some guidance on achieving a production worthy Kubernetes deployment, even when dealing with some resource constraints.

 ![without incidence](/images/blog/2018-08-03-make-kubernetes-production-grade-anywhere/without-incidence.png)